AlexNisnevich/blog/_posts/2014-10-09-some_words_on_untrusted.md

 A few articles have been written about us.
 My favorites include:
   - [see untrusted-mentions.txt]

-Far more exciting are all the different ways we've seen Untrusted used:
+What excites us the most is all the different ways we've seen Untrusted used.
+For example:
   - (e.g. schools, translations, mods)

 [some words go here]